rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Lavers, G. (2004).
 Carnap, semantics and ontology. [^Lavers2004]
     -   Lavers, G. (2015).
 Carnap, Quine, quantification and ontology. [^Lavers2015]

+>   An alleged statement of the reality of the system of entities is a
+>   pseudo-statement without cognitive content.
+To be sure, we have to face
+>   at this point an important question; but it is a practical, not a
+>   theoretical question; it is the question of whether or not to accept the
+>   new linguistic forms.
+The acceptance cannot be judged as being either
+>   true or false because it is not an assertion.
+It can only be judged as
+>   being more or less expedient, fruitful, conducive to the aim for which
+>   the language is intended. [^Carnap1950p7]

 Some more Carnap works:

 -   Carnap, R. (1955).
 Logical foundations of science. [^Carnap1955]